hcn1519/hcn1519.github.io/_i18n/en/_posts/2020-05-21-bitcode_implementation.md

 $ otool -arch armv7 -l myLib.a | grep __LLVM
 ```

-### Bitcode Support for Library distributed via cocoapods
+### Bitcode Support for Library distributed via Cocoapods

 - Bitcode is handled during compilation, not linking.
 Therefore, whether a library binary supports bitcode or not determines whether bitcode can be enabled in your app.
-For libraries distributed as built binaries or frameworks, if they previously did not support bitcode, you need

- to enable bitcode and rebuild them before redistributing.
+For libraries distributed as built binaries or frameworks, if they previously did not support bitcode, you must allow bitcode and rebuild them before redistributing.
-- In the case of CocoaPods, libraries vendored as `vendored_framework` or `vendored_libraries` fall into this category.
+- In the case of CocoaPods, libraries marked as `vendored_framework` or `vendored_libraries` fall into this category.
 If any one library in your app does not support bitcode, your app cannot use bitcode.
-- However, for libraries built from source via CocoaPods, they are built during your app's build process.
+- However, libraries built from source via CocoaPods are built during your app's build process.
 Therefore, if you don't explicitly set `ENABLE_BITCODE` to `NO` in your app's PodFile or PodSpec, these libraries will support bitcode.

 ## References